 Increased Health Care needs continued to push growth and expansion.
 In May 1978, the Oneida Community Health Center opened its doors in a new building at the corner of Highways E & EE.
 For approximately 25 years this facility was the hub of health care services for Native people in and around the Oneida area.
 The facility and operations continued to grow until the site could no longer be expanded.
 The planning then began for the creation of a “new” health center to provide state of the art health services to the Oneida Community.

-On November 4, 2002 a state-of-the-art ambulatory health clinic opened at 525 Airport Road.
+On November 4, 2002 a state-of-the-art ambulatory health clinic opened at 525 Airport Drive.
 The demand for health care services increased as our community continued to grow.
 In 2006, the Oneida Comprehensive Health Division was formed which combined the programs of the Oneida Community Health Center, Oneida Behavioral Health and the Anna John Nursing Home (AJNH).
 In 2008, the Oneida Employee Health Nursing Department joined the Division in an effort to consolidate all health care services into one area within the Oneida Nation.
 In June of 2013 the residents of the AJNH moved from their facility at the corner of E & EE into a new facility at 2901 S. Overland Road.
 The facility was designed to be more than a nursing home so therefore the name changed to the Anna John Resident Centered Care Community or AJRCCC.

 All services are continually monitored and evaluated to permit the organization to meet the demands of our community’s growth.
 New services, technology, equipment, and customer demand are continually being considered to support advanced and continuous quality health service for the Oneida Community.